 Big thanks go out to Lee for providing me with the original bottle of this back in 2012.
-That bottle was cracked open on vacation in Hilton Head, SC in summer of 2012.
-The height of relaxation for me these days.
+That bottle was cracked open on vacation in Hilton Head, SC in summer of 2012, the height of relaxation for me these days.

-This review is a combination of two separate tastings, the second one being a bottle that I purchased from the Greenville Beer Exchange in Greenville, SC in March of 2013, about 9 months after my original notes.
+Thee notes are a combination of two separate tastings, the second one being a bottle that I purchased from the Greenville Beer Exchange in Greenville, SC in March of 2013, about 9 months after my original notes.
 I paid $6.49 for the 750 mL bottle.

 Pour is a honey yellow with some lace but a scant and wispy head.
 Very well carbonated, lively and appropriate.